Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/site-recovery/_index.md

 **Guidance**

 Azure Site Recovery has limits on data change rates, depending on the type of disk.
-To see if this problem is recurring or temporary, find the data change rate of the affected virtual machine.
+To determine if this is a recurring or temporary problem, find the data change rate of the affected virtual machine.
 Go to the source virtual machine and monitor the **OS Disk Write Bytes/Sec** and **Data Disk Write Bytes/Sec** metrics for OS and Data disks.

 For a single VM, Site Recovery can handle 5 MB/s of churn per disk with a maximum of five such disks.
 Site Recovery has a limit of 54 MB/s of total churn per VM.
 Alternatively enable High Churn Support to support churn up to 100 MB/s per VM.